tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 ## Attacks on Static RSA

-Although TLS 1.3 does not use RSA key transport and so is not directly susceptible to Bleichenbacher-type attacks {{Blei98}}if TLS 1.3 servers also support static RSA in the context of previous versions of TLS, then it may be possible to impersonate the server for TLS 1.3 connections {{?JSS15=DOI.10.1145/2810103.2813657}}.
+Although TLS 1.3 does not use RSA key transport and so is not directly susceptible to Bleichenbacher-type attacks {{Blei98}} if TLS 1.3 servers also support static RSA in the context of previous versions of TLS, then it may be possible to impersonate the server for TLS 1.3 connections {{?JSS15=DOI.10.1145/2810103.2813657}}.
 TLS